gicait/intro-to-gee-and-application/tutorials/basics-of-gee.md

 print(dem)
 ```

+_Note (Little bit information about SRTM): SRTM is Free Global Digital Elevation Models in 30m Spatial Resolution.
+The SRTM was produced from 11-day mission of the Space Shuttle Endeavour in February 2000 with modified radar system.
+You can download SRTM Data from http://srtm.csi.cgiar.org/srtmdata/ _

 Then, let’s try to visualize SRTM image in the map viewer.
 And add more colors to have meaningful visualization.

 ```javascript